csswizardry/csswizardry.github.com/_posts/2023-07-24-core-web-vitals-for-search-engine-optimisation.md

 > — [Largest Contentful Paint (LCP)](https://web.dev/lcp/)

-This means that the browser won’t keep looking for new LCP candidates as the user traverses soft navigations—it would be very detrimental if a new route loading at 120 seconds fired a new LCP event against the initial URL.
+This means that the browser won’t keep looking for new LCP candidates as the user traverses soft navigations — it would be very detrimental if a new route loading at 120 seconds fired a new LCP event against the initial URL.

 Similarly, Cumulative Layout Shift was modified to be more sympathetic to